rbndickson/rbndickson.github.io/_projects/04-readable.markdown

 repository: http://github.com/rbndickson/udacity-readable-project
 date: 2017-09-01 10:10:10 +0100
 summary: Udacity Project - A Votable Message Board
+technologies:
+  - React
-technologies: React Redux
+  - Redux
 platform: web
 ---
-A reddit style message board built with React and Redux as a project for Udacity's [React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).
+A reddit style message board built with Redux for the Udacity [React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).

-Users can post text content and comment on each other's posts.
-The posts and comments can also be edited, deleted and upvoted and downvoted.

-The frontend was built from scratch using create-react-app and interacts with a backend server provided by Udacity.
+The frontend was built by myself and interacts with a backend server provided by Udacity.

+## Features:

+📝 Create, edit and delete posts and comments
+🗳 Vote on posts and comments
+⬇️ Sort posts by date or score
+🗂 Filter posts by category
+🗺 Routing with react-router

 ---

-## Features:

-- Create, edit and delete posts and comments
-- Vote on posts and comments
-- Sort post list by date or score
-- Filter post list by category
-- Routing implemented using react-router

-## Tech:
+## Built With:

-- React
-- Redux
-- React Router
+React, Redux, React Router and Milligram
-- Milligram
-- Heroku